 There is a registered Alumni Association that contributes significantly to the development of the institution through financial and/or other support services.
 The Alumni Association of the institute is registered as "Maji Vidyarthi Sangh, Finolex Academy of Management and Technology, Ratnagiri''.
 The Alumni Association communicates the alumni through a dedicated alumni portal (App and website powered by Vaave Communications), various social and electronic media to get the updates of their career progress, and achievements and also to provide institutes progress and activities.
 The alumni have their representation in IQAC, College Development Cell (CDC), Department Advisory Board etc. Alumni contribute for syllabus improvements as well as organization of the co and extracurricular activities to bridge the industry trends and academics.
 These activities strengthen awareness among the existing students regarding professional life which ultimately improves their employability.
 The institute has also set up a channel to receive funds from the alumni which will be used for providing facilities for the students to make them well-versed with the global trends.
 Due to covid situation, the Alumni meet could not be held this year.
 Alumni collaboration facilitates the permissions for Industrial and vocational training.

 File Description Documents

-Paste link for additional information https://alumni.famt.ac.in/
+Paste link for additional information nil

 Upload any additional information View File

-5.4.2 - Alumni contribution duri (INR in Lakhs) ng the year E. <1Lakhs File Description Documents Upload any additional information No File Uploaded
+5.4.2 - Alumni contribution during the year (INR in Lakhs)